Measles, Mumps, and Rubella Vaccine

 Pregnancy (vaccination is postponed until pregnancy is completed)

-HIV infection is a contraindication only if immunocompromise is severe (CDC immunologic category 3 with CD4 < 15% or CD4 count < 200 cells/μL—see Immunologic Categories for Children < 13 Yr With HIV Infection Based on Age-Specific CD4+ T-Cell Counts and Percentages of Total Lymphocyte Counts); if immunocompromise is not severe, risks of wild measles outweigh risk of acquiring measles from the live vaccine.
+HIV infection is a contraindication only if immunocompromise is severe (CDC immunologic category 3 with CD4 < 15% or CD4 count < 200 cells/μL—see Immunologic Categories (HIV Infection Stages) for Children < 13 Yr With HIV Infection Based on Age-Specific CD4+ T-Cell Count or Percentage); if immunocompromise is not severe, risks of wild measles outweigh risk of acquiring measles from the live vaccine.

 Women who have been vaccinated should avoid becoming pregnant for ≥ 28 days afterward.
 The vaccine virus may be capable of infecting a fetus during early pregnancy.
 The vaccine does not cause congenital rubella syndrome, but risk of fetal damage is estimated at ≤ 3%.